amzn/smoke-dynamodb/README.md

 try await table.shutdown()
 ```

-The initialisers of this class can also accept optional parameters such as the Logger, EventLoop and InternalRequestId to use.
+The initialisers of this class can also accept optional parameters such as the `Logger`, `EventLoop` and InternalRequestId to use.

-Passing the EventLoop is useful for applications that also use SwiftNIO as a server and want to maintain handle downstream
+Passing the `EventLoop` is useful for applications that also use SwiftNIO as a server and want to handle downstream
 service calls on the same `EventLoop` as the incoming request to the server.

 To share client configuration or the underlying http client between instances (such as in a request-based service where you might